MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Remove-CalendarEvents.md

 ### -QueryWindowInDays
 The QueryWindowInDays parameter specifies the number of days after the QueryStartDate parameter value to look for meetings that you want to cancel.

-If you don't use this parameter, all future meetings on or after the specified start date will be cancelled.

 If an instance of a recurring meeting occurs during the specified time period, the entire series is cancelled (not just the instances during the time period).